nafisa-samia/Using-Regression-Algorithm-Combined-Cycle-Power-Plant-Energy-Prediction/README.md

 **Conclusion**

+* We check for the linearity of our dataset using residual plots, and found our dataset amlost linear
+* We use Shapiro-Wilk and Anderson-Darling test, to check whether our dataset is normally distributed or not
+* Check for the multicolinearity and try to improve our dataset so that there is no effect of multicolinearity
+* We also test for homoscedasticity and it's present in the dataset
+* Using Durbin-Watson test, we check for the autocorrelation of our dataset
 * There is high negative correlation between AP, V, AT features with Power Output
 * We also see the predictor features (AT and V) are highly correlated to each other
 * We don't see any change in the accuracy of linear regression model after using  ridge regularization
 * Accuracy of linear regression model increased from 92% to 99% after preprocessing.normalize()
 * Accuracy of random forest regressor model has increaded from 96% to 99% after preprocessing using normalize